Deck Log Access

 Access to deck logs at NHHC and NARA differs, as does the research process for individual requestors and officials of the Department of Veterans Affairs (VA).

-- Deck logs from 1941 through those that are 30 years old or older are located at the Modern Military Branch, National Archives and Records Administration, College Park, Md.
+- Unclassified deck logs from 1941 to 1983, and classified deck logs from 1941 to 1978, are located at the Modern Military Branch, National Archives and Records Administration (NARA), College Park, Md.

-- Deck logs up to 1940 are located at the Old Military and Civil Records Branch, National Archives and Records Administration, Washington, D.C.
+- Deck logs from 1940 and earlier are located at the Old Military and Civil Records Branch, National Archives and Records Administration (NARA), Washington, D.C.

-- For logs less than 30 years old, the NHHC Archives Branch provides limited reference assistance.
-Researchers may also request copies of these deck logs using the following procedures, which differ for individual requestors and VA officials.
+- For deck logs held by NHHC, the Archives Branch can provide limited reference assistance for official government researchers and VA officials.
+Researchers may request copies of deck logs using the following procedures, which differ for individual requestors and VA officials.

 Requests for Deck Log Copies from Individuals